Zaederx/PatientHealthApp-v1.1/README.md

 ## Requirements to run the project
 You will need to have java 11 or higher installed and on your classpath in order to run the project.

-Optionally you can use a local installation of gradle to build and run this, but there
+Optionally you can use a local installation of gradle to build and run this, but there is a gradle wrapper (gradlew) which can be used instead.

 ## Setup

+### Now
+Once downloaded no further setup is required.

+### Originally
-In order to run the project, you will need to configure the MySQL database settings.
-You can configure the database to be either a local or remote MySQL database.
-To do this you will need to fill in the application.properties file with your database configuration.
+Originalled, in order to run the project, you needed to configure it (in the application.properties) to work with a MySQL database instance, which could be either a local instance or remote instance using ssh tunnelling.

-For example you can download MySQL Server and create and local MySQL database instance, or (if you are comfortable using ssh tunnelling and have a raspberry pi) you can download MariaDB server to the pi, run a server instance and then using ssh tunnelling can run the application with the remote settings.
+In my case it was configured to run with a University MySQL server instance, sometimes a local MySQL database instance, and later on a raspberry pi instance of MariaDB.

 ## Running the Project
 From the terminal, cd the project directory.
 Once inside the directory: